mtravacio/Getting-and-Cleaning-Data-Course-Project/README.md

 The obtained dataset has been randomly partitioned into two sets, where 70% of the volunteers was selected for generating the training data and 30% the test data.

 Project steps:

-1- Data from training and test sets were merged to create one data set.
+- Data from training and test sets were merged to create one data set.

-2- Measurements on the mean and standard deviation for each measurement were extracted
+- Measurements on the mean and standard deviation for each measurement were extracted.

-3- Activities and variables were appropriately named.
+- Activities and variables were appropriately named.

-4- A final dataset with the average of each variable for each activity and each subject was created.
+- A final dataset with the average of each variable for each activity and each subject was created.

 This repository contains the following files: